thegetty/bronze-guidelines/content/vocabulary/cast-on-repair.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'A type of repair consisting of a localized cast of molten copper alloy to fill cavities or other {% def "casting defects" %}.
+definition: 'A type of repair consisting of a localized {% def "cast" %} of molten copper alloy to fill cavities or other {% def "casting defects" %}.
 Cast-on repairs may fill a void in the sculpture or secure a separately formed {% def "patch" %} or element to the cast.'
 lang:
   de: Überfangguss
   fr: réparation par coulée secondaire